 How did brownstone become so popular in NYC?How did brownstone become so popular in NYC?

 The material first became fashionable in the 1840s for row house facades.
 Its popularity was due to the rise of Romantic Classicism, which glorified picturesque nature.
 At this time, industrialization and urbanization were increasing rapidly.
 This art movement responded to that, with the brownstone’s organic hues recalling the power and beauty of the wild.
-It was also reasonably affordable at the time, certainly much more so than limestone, granite, or marble.
-Steam-powered machinery made it possible for workers to carve and trim much faster than before, making it affordable enough for middle-class residences, not just the super-rich.
+It was also reasonably affordable, much more than limestone, granite, or marble at the time.
+Steam-powered machinery enabled workers to carve and trim much faster than before, making it affordable enough for middle-class residences, not just the super-rich.
 For a small investment, homeowners could have a beautiful six-inch brownstone façade, complete with a rising staircase, stoop, and whatever carved accouterments they desired.

 Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seams.
-This created a unified visual effect, which developers were looking for in these new row houses.
-With their stark white motor lines between each brick, Brick-front row houses were far less visually appealing.
+This created a unified visual effect, which developers sought in these new row houses.
+Brick-front row houses were far less visually appealing with their stark white motor lines between each brick.

 Yet, for all its popularity from the 1840s to the 1890s, the material was a problem right from the start.
 The rough NYC weather took its toll on the soft cloth, and expensive maintenance was required (and is still required) every few years.
 Despite all that, it didn’t go out of fashion until the Portland quarry flooded in the 1940s, stopping all brownstones.